rcalsaverini/dreams/_sources/contents/01_the_bas.md

 >– *Take a look* – they said – *this is our analytics platform.
 This is where we spend most of our time.
 I'm going to teach you the basics.*
 >
->– *This codes defines the most primitive contracts about the data we're going to use today.
-There are two types of data here: **entities** and **events**.
-Entities represent static **immutable** information about something.
-For example, this entity called `Customer` represents a customer's basic immutable information.
-Check this out...*
+>– *This codes defines the primitive contracts I'm going to use in my analysis: customers, widgets and clicks.
+Let's focus on the customers and widgets for now.
+Have you noticed what they have in common?*
+>
+>– *They're both defined with this "entity" keyword.* – I said. – *And they have attributes.*
+>
+>– *Yes, that's right!
+Entities are one of the basic types of contracts we can use in our analytics platform.
+They are the things we want to analyse and make decisions about.
+Entities are **static and immutable**.
+They are created once and that's it.*
+>
+>– *This entity represents our Customers and what immutable attributes are associated with them.
+Let me show you...*

 They clicked on another button and a text field appeared where they wrote a SQL query and some sample data appeared below it.